ajnoble/toyrobotsimulator/readme.md

 ### UiControls

 - UiControls renders the 3 ui components, Place, Rotate and Move.
-- It holds the reducer and actions for udating state based on user input
+- It holds the ui controls reducer which updates the robotPosition in the state
 - PlaceUi component uses hooks for local state of the user input
 - Each ui component dispatch's actions for updating state